What Are FAST Goals? The 4-Element Personal Goal Framework

 S – Specific: Creating Clear Personal Metrics

 According to research published in the American Journal of Health Promotion, people with specific, measurable goals are 70% more likely to achieve them than those with general aspirations.
+The specificity principle asks you to convert each intention into a single sentence that includes a number and a deadline.

-For personal goals, specificity might mean:
+For personal FAST goals, specificity might mean:

 - “Save $6,000 by December 31” instead of “save more money”